 I’ve written many times about our Christmas Eve book tradition.
 Each year, I give the kids a Christmas book with a little note and the date inside.
 There is also an extra book that also gets the year inside, and that one is for the house.
 Each child gets their own book and when they grow up and have their own families to celebrate Christmas with, they will take them with them.
-The extra book for the house will stay with me, and hopefully, God willing, Wes and I will read them to our grandchildren.
+The extra book for the house will stay with us in the house.

-I started this tradition 14 years ago, on William’s first Christmas.
+I started this tradition 14 years ago.
 I wrap the books and give them to the kids with a new pair of Christmas pajamas.
 They open their books, put on new jammies, we read them, and send them to dream of sugar plums and reindeer.
 That is the idea, but you probably have kids and know that isn’t how it works.
 But that’s the intention.

 This is one of those things you do as a mom that you think goes unnoticed or unappreciated, but when Ava and I were going through the books to add to my Amazon store, she told me how much she loves her books and how much she loves reading them each season.

 I should also mention that they only come out in December.
 They get packed up with the decorations and the fact they have a short shelf life (how’s that for a pun?) makes them even more special.
 You know that the holidays are kicking into full gear when the book tubs come out.